-Thinking of spending a day in Arles, France?
-Curious about Van Gogh in Arles?
+Thinking of spending one day in Arles, France?
+Curious about Van Gogh?
 The Romans?
 Where to eat and stay?
 Look no further.
-Here’s everything you need to know for the perfect one day itinerary in this fascinating French town.
+Here are the best things to do in Arles and the perfect one-day itinerary.

 It’s hard to get past the fact that Arles is where Vincent van Gogh cut off his ear and ‘gifted’ it to a prostitute, but that sort of infamy only adds to Arles’ appeal.

 And don’t worry – if you only have one day in Arles to see the sights, you’ll be so busy you won’t have time to dwell on the fact that this is where Vincent van Gogh sliced off his ear!
 Right here!
 Who would do that?
 Why would he do that?
 Although, I have to tell you, it may run through your mind quite a lot.

 Before we launch into our perfect day trip itinerary let’s look at a few facts.
 Ninety km (60 miles) from Marseille, Arles is a great destination to combine art and travel.
 The city, population about 52,000, is located in Provence in the South of France.
 It’s on the Rhône River and the light is golden and yellow.